Low Carbon Fuels FAQs

 2

 Hydrogen can be combined with oxygen in a fuel cell to produce electricity.
-Fuel cells are capable to be stationary to produce electricity to supply power to the grid or to recharge a battery electric vehicle.
-Fuels cells are also capable to be mobile, typically with trucks and buses, with hydrogen supplied on board to the fuel cell to produce electricity.
+Fuel cells can be used in stationary settings to supply power to the grid or recharge battery-electric vehicles.
+They can also be used in mobile applications - most commonly in trucks and buses - where hydrogen is stored on board and converted into electricity as needed.

 What are hydrogen, methanol and hydrogen-to-X products used for?